Quitch/GW-AI-Overhaul/README.md

 - **Faction Scaling**: the number of factions put into the galaxy depends on its size.
 - **Easier Start**: choose to have four neutral systems to plunder at the start instead of the usual two.
-- **Tougher Commanders**: enemies have Commander Armour Tech and bosses have Commander Combat Tech.

 ## Planetary Intelligence